 The first challenge was to increase virtual portfolios on the stock market, while demonstrating key investing knowledge and skills.
 Here, a member from the Tiffin School team looks serious during the Student Investor Challenge final.

 Alison Pask, Vice Principal Financial Capability & Community Outreach said all finalists performed 'remarkably well'.

 The Student Investor Challenge is the largest competition of its kind for schools in the UK.
 Here, the team from Isambard Community School concentrate on the investment challenge during the Student Investor Challenge final.

 The Student Investor Challenge competition is designed to improve students' understanding of investing and finance.
 Here, students from the Yarm School work during the Student Investor Challenge final.

-The competition is run by ifs University College and is open to all secondary schools in the UK.
-The team from The King's (The Cathedral) School, Peterborough work during the Student Investor Challenge final.
+The competition is open to all secondary schools in the UK.
+The team from The King's (The Cathedral) School, Peterborough work during the Student Investor Challenge final

 By winning the Student Investor Challenge, students can win an educational trip to New York, as well as money for their school.

 Students were required to take part in a live trading session, and give a presentation on a specific topic.
 Here, students from the Yarm School take part in the presentation session.

 Judges were able to ask questions of the teams to assess their investing knowledge.
 Judge Alex Fraser questions one of the teams after their presentation